Tutorial: llmChat SwiftUI

 Run and test to verify and debug

 You should now be able to run your front end against the provided back end on mada.eecs.umich.edu, by changing the serverUrl property in your ChattStore to mada.eecs.umich.edu.
-Once you have your backend setup, change serverUrl back to YOUR_SERVER_IP.
-You will not get full credit if your front end is not set up to work with your backend!
+Once you have your back end setup, change serverUrl back to YOUR_SERVER_IP.
+You will not get full credit if your front end is not set up to work with your back end!

 Front-end submission guidelines

 We will only grade files committed to the main branch.
-If you’ve created multiple
+If you’ve created multiple branches, please merge them all to the main branch for submission.

 Push your front-end code to the same GitHub repo you’ve submitted your back-end code: